v-bliznyukov/labsSNA/lab1.md

 The command to find Zombie process can be:

-<code> ps axo pid, stat | awk '$2 ~ /^Z/ { print $1 }' </code>
+<code> ps axo pid,stat | awk '$2 ~ /^Z/ { print $1 }' </code>

 However, this will consider that system had identified this process as Zombie and may not always be a reliable way.
 Note:
 -   a = show processes for all users

--   u = display the process’s user/owner

 -   x = also show processes not attached to a terminal

+-   o = user specified format

-<code> ps aux | egrep "Z|defunct"</code>
+`ps axo pid,stat,ppid,comm | egrep "Z|defunct"`

-The command above gets a list of all running processes and egrep iterates over that list trying to find Z or defunct in the line.
+The command above gets a list of all running processes and takes user specified fields; and egrep iterates over that list trying to find Z or defunct in the line.
 Defunct means that process has finished or terminated due to some error.
 Either way it is not functioning.

-Also, one can use top command to see the number of Zombie processes in a system.
+Also, one can use top command to see the number of identified Zombie processes in a system.

 Technically process is already dead, so it will not respond to any signals, so sending signals directly will not help.
 One can try several options:
 - Identify parent process with `ps -o ppid= [Zombie Id] `